mlandis/phyddle/docs/source/overview.rst

 to ancestral states.
 To use the marginal estimation method, set ``asr_est = 'T'`` in the config file.
-This will create ``tree_width - 1`` categorical variables to estimate, one for each internal node in the tree, plus additional zero-padded states if the tree is smaller than ``tree_width``.
+This will create ``tree_width - 1`` categorical variables to estimate, one for each internal node in the tree, plus additional zero-padded states for non-existent internal nodes if the tree is smaller than ``tree_width``.
 These are labeled ``asr_0``, ``asr_1``, etc.
 The additional zero-padded states can generally be ignored, though they are included in the plot summaries and may need to be removed to assess performance for variable sized trees.